60 MOVES with FUTURE GAZE

 Ukraine_Facebook-event-coverThe National Exhibition Center, an architectural pearl, includes 180 buildings, 20 of which have the status of historical and cultural monuments of Ukraine.

 Maida Withers, noted Washington, DC choreographer, and Anton Ovchinnikov, ZelyonkaFest founder, Kiev, co-created “60 MOVES with FUTURE GAZE,” a site-specific performance featuring 17 Ukrainian contemporary dancers and live electronic music composed and performed by Steve Hilmy, USA, in honor of the 60th ANNIVERSARY GALA CELEBRATION of The Historic National Exhibition (Expo) Center, Kiev, Ukraine – Friday, July 6, 2018.
-“60 MOVES with FUTURE GAZE, a dance production of Black O!Range, Kiev,” was created during a 15-day residency in the studio of the Les Kurbas Centre and on the territory of the Expo Center.
+“60 MOVES with FUTURE GAZE, a dance production of Black O!Range, Kiev,” was created during a 15-day residency in the studio of the Les Kurbas Centre and on the grounds of the Expo Center.

 Why Dance?
 Why this dance now?
 Why in Ukraine?